sodascience/osmenrich/paper/paper.md

 # Full usage example

-`osmenrich` is available on [GitHub](https://github.com/sodascience/osmenrich) and can be installed and loaded into the R session with the remotes package from GitHub.
-Then the package can be loaded in the usual way:
+`osmenrich` is available on [GitHub](https://github.com/sodascience/osmenrich) and can be installed and loaded into the R session with the `remotes` package.

 ```R
 library(osmenrich)
 ```

-As a brief example, we have included an example dataset of common swift's nests provided openly by the city of Utrecht, the Netherlands.
+We have included an example dataset of common swift's nests provided openly by the city of Utrecht, the Netherlands.
 A researcher may want to investigate the effect of natural material availability on nesting behaviour.
 In this example, we use "trees" as a proxy for natural material availability.
-However, we could easily retrieve any other data type available in OpenStreetMap.

 ```R